 Effects of Withdrawal

-Withdrawal from Ativan occurs soon after the last dose is taken, and places an individual at risk of unwanted, possibly dangerous symptoms.
-The benzodiazepine withdrawal syndrome can include a rebound of many of the physical and psychological symptoms that Ativan is intended to reduce or eliminate, with symptoms such as:
+Withdrawal from Ativan occurs soon after the last dose is taken and places an individual at risk of unwanted, possibly dangerous symptoms.
+The benzodiazepine withdrawal syndrome can include a rebound of many of the physical and psychological symptoms that Ativan is intended to reduce or eliminate, producing symptoms such as: